-some important things your body can do. as can hug the people I love.
-My hands can cook a good mea nome things you like about yourself. e other things you can do to feel more comfortab in your own skin.
+Vrite down some important things your body can do.
+Example: My arms can hug the people I love.
+My hands can cook a good meal.
+Vrite down some things you like about yourself. camples: my sense of humor, my smile.

+Here are some other things you can do to feel more comfortable in your own skin.